 - Identify your skills: Make a list of all the skills you have that could be valuable to others.
 Are you good at writing, graphic design, or video editing?
 Do you have experience in customer service, social media management, or event planning?
 It’s often better to focus on one thing first rather than trying to do too many things at once.
 Figure out what your main strength is and start there.

 - Create an online portfolio: Create your professional portfolio website that showcases your skills, experience, and work.
 Make sure to include samples of your work, client testimonials, and a clear description of the services you offer.
 Even if you’re just starting out, a portfolio is important to have.
 You can create samples of your work to include that show potential clients what you can do.

-- Build your online presence: Be active on social media (LinkedIn is very useful for job opportunities), engage with potential clients, and share your work regularly.
+- Build your online presence: Be active on social sites (LinkedIn is very useful for job opportunities), engage with potential clients, and share your work regularly.
 Make sure your profiles and bios clearly state what services you offer and how to contact you.

 - Utilize freelance platforms: Sign up for free freelance platforms such as Upwork, Fiverr, and Freelancer that allow you to create a profile and bid on jobs.
 These platforms can be a great way to connect with clients who are specifically looking for your skills and services.

 - Network with others in your industry: Join online communities and forums related to your industry, attend virtual events and conferences, and reach out to other professionals in your field.
 Getting a mentor might help you get started if you’re new to the field.

 - Offer competitive pricing: Do some research on what other freelancers in your industry are charging and set your prices accordingly.
 As you gain more experience and build your portfolio, you can increase your rates.

 Remember to be persistent, patient, and always strive to provide high-quality work that exceeds your client’s expectations.

 Pitfalls to avoid when applying for jobs online